42Core-vvoronts/minishell/README.md

-# Minishel
+# Minishell

-Minishel is a minimalistic shell implementation for Unix-based systems.
+Minishell is a minimalistic shell implementation for Unix-based systems.

 ## Features